-1. Record the bag number.
+- Record the bag number.
 Count the number of pennies in the bag.
-You should have about 20 pennies to work with.
+You should have 20 pennies to work with.

-5. Repeat steps 2–4 to record a second trial of data.
+- Repeat steps 2–4 twice more to record a second and third trial of data.

 Bag #:___________ Number of pennies returned to bag:_____________

-- How many half-lives should it have taken to get to one atom?
+- How many half-lives should it have taken to get to 0 atoms left?

-- How many flips did it actually take in each of the trials?
+- How many flips did it actually take to get to 0 atoms in each of the trials?

 - Each flip is equivalent to a half-life.
-Did your number of half-lives differed from what you expected?
+Did your number of half-lives differed from what you expected in question #1?
 Why?

 - Did your calculated average number of flips seem closer to or further from your original estimate (in #1) than your original trials?What do you think would happen to your average if you did more trials?